ouonline/luacpp/README.md

 }
 ```

-`LuaState::newclass()` is used to export user-defined classes to Lua.
+`LuaState::CreateClass()` is used to export user-defined classes to Lua.
 It requires a string `name` as the class's name in the Lua environment, and adds a default constructor and a destructor for this class.
-If the class is already exported, `LuaState::newclass()` throws a `std::runtime_error` exception.
+If the class is already exported, `LuaState::CreateClass()` throws a `std::runtime_error` exception.

-`LuaClass::set()` is a template function used to export member functions for this class.
+`LuaClass::Set()` is a template function used to export member functions for this class.

 Class member functions should be called with colon operator, in the form of `object:func()`, to ensure the object itself is the first argument passed to `func`.
 Otherwise you need to do it manually, like `object.func(object, <other arguments>)`.

-The following program displays how to use `LuaUserdata` to exchange data between C++ and Lua.
+The following program displays how to use `LuaUserData` to exchange data between C++ and Lua.

 ```c++
 #include <iostream>